-Newman’s Own Organics Canned Dog Food receives the Advisor’s above-average rating of four stars.
+Newman’s Own Organics canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.

-Newman’s Own Organics Chicken and Brown Rice Dog Food was selected to represent the others in the line for this review.
+Newman’s Own Organics Chicken and Brown Rice was selected to represent the other products in the line for this review.

 Newman's Own Organics Chicken and Brown Rice